lemajo/lemajo.github.io/research.md

         <strong>Epstein-Poincaré surfaces for G-opers.</strong><br>
         <em>Preprint (2026). <a href="https://arxiv.org/abs/2601.09936">[arXiv:2601.09936]</a> (submitted).</em>
         <p style="margin-top: 5px; font-size: 0.95em; color: #444;">
-            <strong>Summary:</strong> We extend the notion of Epstein surfaces to G-opers.
+            <strong>Summary:</strong> We extend the notion of Epstein-Poincaré surfaces to G-opers and use them to understand the holonomy of an oper near the Fuchsian oper.
         </p>
     </div>
 </div>